Why Naturopathic Medicine?

 Naturopathic Doctors have attended a four-year accredited naturopathic medical school that requires a previous bachelor degree and university-level science pre-requisites.
 NDs are clinically trained with over 1200 hours of internship in various clinical settings such as private clinics, hospitals, and community health centres.
 Naturopathic Doctors work in all aspects of family health, from pediatric to geriatric care.

-Naturopathic Medicine successfully addresses a number of health conditions and concerns, including but not limited to fatigue, pain, hormonal imbalances, thyroid conditions, menopause, PCOS, infertility, weight gain, digestive disorders, irritable bowel syndrome & bloating, Crohn’s & colitis, constipation, allergies & autoimmune conditions including rheumatoid arthritis, lupus, celiac disease, psoriasis, and more.
+Naturopathic Medicine successfully addresses a number of health conditions and concerns, including but not limited to fatigue, pain, hormonal imbalances, thyroid conditions, menopause, PCOS, infertility, weight gain, digestive disorders, irritable bowel syndrome (IBS) & bloating, Crohn’s & colitis, constipation, allergies & autoimmune conditions including rheumatoid arthritis, lupus, psoriasis, and more.